 Verification:

-Log files shown in section 6.1.4 for unit 1 and unit 2 show that data is stored in the secure side.
-Log files shown in section 6.1.4 for unit 1 and unit 2 show that the data also exists on the open storage.
-In the NENG design the open storage directories are automatically synchronized with the secure storage.
-Synchronization is separately verified under section 6.1.
+Log files show that the data also exists on the open storage side for unit 1 and unit 2.
+See Figure 6-2 through Figure 6-5 as an example to demonstrate the fulfillment of this requirement.
+In the DAPHNE design, the open storage directories are automatically synchronized with the secure storage.
+Synchronization is separately verified under section 6.1.3.